EwelinaKopacz/Meeting-Calendar-Project-React/README.md

-# Tasks Manager Project - React
+# Meeting Calendar Project - React

 ## About the project:
 The aim of the project was to create application "Meeting Calendar" using React library.
 While working on this project I have tried to split the code into components - it was required.
 To create my application I used "Create React App"  ready templated.